santolucito/santolucito.github.io/COMS1002/Lab1.md

     print(belief)
     print(wonder)

-Here I overlaying my reading of the poem into the code.
+Here I am overlaying my reading of the poem into the code.
 The poem remains unchanged, but the underlying representation has changed, adding a new layer complexity to the original text.
 Is this still the same poem?
 Is this the same artistic object?
 Can we consider code as part of the creative artifact?
 Let's see another version of this

     i_give = "It takes"
     print("I believe in myself slowly.")
     print(i_give + " all of the doubt I’ve got.")
     print(i_give + " my wonder.")

-Now I am concatenating variables together with strings - fancy stuff!
+Now I am concatenating variables together with strings (using the ```+``` operator) - fancy stuff!
 Notice how I created that variable ```i_give```?
-Even though English sentences start with capital letters, in python we tend reserve capital letters for special variables. (you can read more about python code style here: [https://www.python.org/dev/peps/pep-0008/](https://www.python.org/dev/peps/pep-0008/) - code style is a completely different aesthetic space than the poetics we are looking at here, but also very important!).
+Even though English sentences start with capital letters, in python we tend reserve capital letters for special variables.
+You can read more about python code style here: [https://www.python.org/dev/peps/pep-0008/](https://www.python.org/dev/peps/pep-0008/) - code style is a completely different aesthetic space than the poetics we are looking at here, but also very important!

 Now that you have seen an example, choose your own poem and try this process out yourself.
 How far can you push this?
 This process will help you get more familiar with the syntax of python and build confidence when writing code.
 Don't be afraid of error messages - they are the soul of the language and will be your best friend in the learning process! (more on that later in the semester).
-If you enjoy this, there is a bunch of work exploring code itself as an artistic object, outside of (or mostly ourside of) its functional character.
+If you enjoy this, there is a bunch of work exploring code itself as an artistic object, outside of (or mostly outside of) its functional character.
 You can start by looking at [https://whitney.org/exhibitions/codedoc](https://whitney.org/exhibitions/codedoc).